Keep It or Ditch It: A Litmus Test for School TechnologySep 22, 2023

-Google ‘Learning Management System’ and see how many companies there are competing for your classroom, vying to be the system that manages all of your students’ activities, grades, and records.
+Or Google search ‘Learning Management System’ and see how many companies there are competing to be in your classroom, vying to be the system that manages all of your students’ activities, grades, and records.

 Post on Twitter that you have banned cell phones from your classroom, and you will be met by a barrage of tweets that say that cell phones need to be in classrooms, and if you do not find a way to embrace them with your students, you are doing them a disservice.

 The education world is swiftly becoming inundated with new technologies.
-More and more schools are adopting 1-to-1 laptop policies, and more and more teachers are having to shift their pedagogy to adapt.
-Teachers are constantly told, by way of articles, conferences, and administrators that this tech needs to be utilized in the classroom in order for students to succeed.
+In 2019, 40% of schools in America had a 1-1 device policy.
+In 2023, it's 96%.
+From the recent advent of artificial technology, to the furthering dependence on cell phones to operate in the 21st century, technology is woven into the school experience.
+As a result, teachers are having to shift their pedagogy to adapt.
+Teachers are constantly told, by way of articles, conferences, and administrators, that this tech needs to be utilized in the classroom in order for students to succeed.

 Now before I move on, let me say this: of course we should be utilizing new technologies in the classroom.
 I strongly believe there is a time and place for cell phones in English class, that students should learn how to manage their time on laptops, and that teachers can use assessment tools like Kahoot to gamefy their classrooms and make quizzes competitive and fun.
 I am not anti-tech.